AUTO REMEDIATION OF NON-COMPLIANT RESOURCES USING CONFIG RULES & SSM DOCUMENTS

 3. Next, add a Description to your document on what the document does, what are the parameters required for the document to work properly and what is the output/response of the document whether the document is successful in remediating the non-compliant resource.

-4. Adding required Input Parameters:Providing input parameters that are necessary for the remediation to work such as providing IAM Role which gives permission to the SSM Document to execute remediation on your behalf, providing ID/Arn/Name of the resource, providing other required resources such as s3 bucket for logging purposes,etc.
+4. Adding required Input Parameters: Providing input parameters that are necessary for the remediation to work, such as providing IAM Role, which permits the SSM Document to execute remediation on your behalf, providing ID/Arn/Name of the resource, providing other required resources such as s3 bucket for logging purposes, etc.

-In most cases for remediation we mandatorily need to provide IAM Role and Resource ID/Name (AutomationAssumeRole and LoadBalancerArn in our case).As you can see in the above picture we have provided the required input parameters wherein you can also specify the type of the parameter and whether it is required or not.
-If you select “required as “No”, then you can also add the default value for that parameter.
+In most cases, for remediation, we mandatorily need to provide IAM Role and Resource ID/Name (AutomationAssumeRole and LoadBalancerArn in our case).
+As you can see in the above picture, we have provided the required input parameters, wherein you can also specify the parameter type and whether it is required or not.
+If you select “required as “No,” you can also add the default value for that parameter.

-The IAM Role will have following permissions:
+The IAM Role will have the following permissions:

-Particular Resource Permission for which you are performing remediation(in our case elb).
+Particular Resource Permission for which you are performing remediation(in our case, elb).

 IAM Passrole for the account